nlp4fun/nlp4fun.github.io/README.md

 </games>
 ```

-The XML file consists of a root element games which contains several game elements.
-Each game has five clue elements and one solution.
+The XML file consists of a root element *games* which contains several *game* elements.
+Each game has five *clue* elements and one *solution*.
 The games have been collected by the organizers from both the TV show and the board game.
-The current dataset contains 422 games.
-We will provide 5 games as trial data, and 290 and 127 games as training and testing, respectively.
+The current dataset contains 421 games.
+We will provide 316 and 105 games as training and testing, respectively.
 The participants can integrate any knowledge resources in their systems except further games.

 Participants must provide for each game a ranked list of maximum 100 tentative solutions.
+Results must be provided in a text plain file according to the following format:

+> id solution score rank time

+Values must be saparated by a whitespace character and time must be reported in milliseconds.
+For example:

+> 3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f porta 0.978 1 3459<br>
+3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f chiesa 0.932 2 3251<br>
+3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f santo 0.897 3 4321<br>
+...<br>
+3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f carta 0.321 100 2343<br>

 As evaluation measure, we adopt a weighted version of Mean Reciprocal Rank (MRR).
 Since time is a critical factor in this game, the Reciprocal Rank will be weighted by a function which takes into account the time.
 In the TV game, the player has one minute to provide the solution.
 Taking into account these factors, the final evaluation measure is:

 <img src="https://latex.codecogs.com/gif.latex?\frac{1}{\left&space;|&space;G&space;\right&space;|}&space;\sum_{g&space;\in&space;G}&space;\frac{1}{r_{g}}&space;max&space;\left&space;(&space;\frac{1}{t_{g}},\frac{1}{10}&space;\right&space;)" title="\frac{1}{\left | G \right |} \sum_{g \in G} \frac{1}{r_{g}} max \left ( \frac{1}{t_{g}},\frac{1}{10} \right )" />